todofixthis/class-registry/README.rst

 .. important::
    Make sure to install `phx-class-registry`, **not** `class-registry`.
-I created the latter at a previous job years ago, and after I left they never touched that project again — so in the end I had to fork it 🤷
+I created the latter at a previous job years ago, and after I left they never touched that project again and stopped responding to my emails — so in the end I had to fork it 🤷

 Running Unit Tests
 ------------------